dotnet/csharplang/proposals/csharp-9.0/records.md

 The method is `private` if the record type is `sealed`.
 Otherwise, the method is `virtual` and `protected`.

 The method:
-1. if the record has printable members, calls `System.Runtime.CompilerServices.RuntimeHelpers.EnsureSufficientExecutionStack()`.
+1. calls the method `System.Runtime.CompilerServices.RuntimeHelpers.EnsureSufficientExecutionStack()` if the method is present and the record has printable members.
 2. for each of the record's printable members (non-static public field and readable property members), appends that member's name followed by " = " followed by the member's value separated with ", ",
 3. return true if the record has printable members.